Joan Rimmer

 Joan Rimmer (11 December 1918 – 29 December 2014) was an English musicologist who specialised in the history of musical instruments (especially the Irish harp) and in historical dance forms.
-She was also a pioneer in ethnomusicology who presented, in the course of 30 years, numerous programmes on traditional music from around to the world on BBC radio.
+She was also a pioneer in ethnomusicology who presented, in the course of 30 years, numerous programmes on traditional music from around the world on BBC radio.

 Life and career

-Rimmer was born in the Battersea district of London, to Marion (nee Layzell), a bookkeeper, and Edmund Rimmer, a musician, and grew up in Kensington.
+Rimmer was born in the Battersea district of London, to Marion (née Layzell), a bookkeeper, and Edmund Rimmer, a musician, and grew up in Kensington.
 At age 12, she gained a scholarship to the Royal College of Music where she later studied piano with Cyril Smith and won the Hopkinson Gold Medal, graduating in 1939.
 She became a music teacher at Putney High School and Roehampton Training College while also giving public piano recitals.

 In 1948, Rimmer began a long association with the BBC, which lasted about 30 years.
 Initially she was a station pianist, presented educational programmes for children, and produced BBC LPs, including one with Spike Milligan.
 By the mid-1950s, her programmes were increasingly occupied with historical musicology and organology, producing programmes on bagpipes, harps, and (in 1957) on the Chinese sheng and a Chinese variant of the shawm.
 Ethnomusicological subjects have always been her interest: One of her first BBC programmes was on music making at shepherds' festivals in Asturias, Spain, produced with her own field recordings.

 In 1949, she married James McGillivray, then an oboist in the Royal Philharmonic Orchestra; and was divorced by 1962.
 From 1957, she was on the Committee of the Galpin Society and was its Assistant Secretary from 1960 to 1968.
 In this role, in 1961, she was responsible for the restoration and restringing of the so-called "Brian Boru harp" in Trinity College Dublin, in association with the British Museum.
 This led to a number of research publications on Irish harps, including the seminal book The Irish Harp (1969), the standard work on the subject for many years.
 This book established today's terminology and classification of Irish harps.